-Class: Wizard
+Wizard

-Level: 8
+8

-Duration: special
+special

-Range: 5' per level
+5' per level

-Area of effect: One being
+One being

 A being is caused to be trapped in an

 extradimensional labyrinth of force.
 The number of turns or rounds the subject wanders is determined by their INT.
 There's no saving throw.
 Minotaurs aren't affected by this spell.